Joseph Anthony Fernandez, M.D. F.A.C.S., of Enterprise passed away of a long illness on March 30, 2021.

 Dr. Fernandez returned to active military service because of Desert Storm, he completed his service and retired as a Lieutenant Colonel and began private practice in Enterprise and Ozark.

 He retired from medical practice in 2007 but remained a member of the Coffee and Dale County Medical Associations.
-He served as a Clinical Professor of Urology for Duke University in North Caroline and has published articles in several medical journals as well as becoming a Board-Certified Urologist and Fellow of the American College of Surgeons.
+He served as a Clinical Professor of Urology for Duke University in North Carolina and has published articles in several medical journals as well as becoming a Board-Certified Urologist and Fellow of the American College of Surgeons.

 Locally, he was a large, if anonymous benefactor for several charities and a member of St. John’s Parish in Enterprise.
 He was known to all as a kind and generous man, a devoted husband and father and cherished by his family.

-He is survived by his wife, Ruby Franklin Fernandez (formerly of Jay, Fla.); his two sons Joseph Fernandez (Kimberlee) of Enterprise and John Fernandez of Asheville, N.C.; five granddaughters, Skyler Henley (Christian), Raven Brock (Kyle), Jolee-Ann, Isabella, and Elizabeth Fernandez; and two great grandsons, Leo Henley and Bear Brock.
+He is survived by his wife, Ruby Franklin Fernandez (formerly of Jay, Fla.); his two sons Joseph Fernandez (Kimberlee) of Enterprise and John Fernandez of Asheville, N.C.; five granddaughters, Skyler Henley (Christian), Raven Brock (Kyle), Jolee-Ann, Isabella, and Elizabeth Fernandez; and two great grandsons, Leo Henley and Bear Brock

 To sign a guest register, please visit www.sorrellsfuneralhomes.com.

 Sorrells Funeral Home and Crematory, 4550 Boll Weevil Circle, Enterprise, Alabama 36330, (334) 347-9598